Frankenstein (2025 film): Filming

-Principal photography began on February 12, 2024, in Toronto, and concluded on September 30.
-Additional filming took place at the Royal Mile in Edinburgh, Hospitalfield House in Arbroath, Angus and Burghley House in Stamford, Lincolnshire, in September 2024.
-Del Toro stated that it would not be a horror film, but an incredibly emotional story.
+Principal photography began on March 4, 2024, in Toronto, and concluded in September.
+Additional filming took place at the Royal Mile in Edinburgh, Hospitalfield House in Arbroath, Angus, and Burghley House in Stamford, Lincolnshire, in September 2024.
+Del Toro said that it would not be a horror film, but an incredibly emotional story.

 Oscar Isaac, who plays the lead character of Frankenstein, says the film is "this very European story, but told through a very Latin American, Mexican, Catholic point-of-view.
 So, it was just high passion all the time".

 Music

-In January 2025, Alexandre Desplat was revealed to have composed the musical score, having previously worked with del Toro on The Shape of Water (2017) and Pinocchio.
+Alexandre Desplat composed the musical score, having previously worked with del Toro on The Shape of Water (2017) and Pinocchio (2022).
 In a May 2025 interview, Desplat said: "Guillermo's cinema is very lyrical, and my music is rather lyrical too.
 So I think the music of Frankenstein will be something very lyrical and emotional.
 I'm not trying to write horrific music."